Award for students who created First World War memorial

 The youngsters took part in the Legacy 110 project, which calls on students to deliver a community-based project about the First World War.

-Working with community arts group Create Waves, Abby Smith, Joe Angioni, and Alicia Dutton put on creative workshops at several local primary schools and invited the children to produce artisitic designs for the memorial.
+Working with community arts group Creative Waves, Abby Smith, Joe Angioni, and Alicia Dutton put on creative workshops at several local primary schools and invited the children to produce artistic designs for the memorial.

 The work - which took the form of a public sculpture - was so impressive, they were presented with the arts and craft prize at the Education Business Awards at the Grange Hotel in St Paul’s, London, on July 6.